Ron Paul

 I want to end this article with three relevant quotes taken from Dr. Paul’s book.
 I already included these quotations in my earlier articles.
 I found them first from LewRockwell.com and Ludwig von Mises.com.
 Despite of their familiarity, I still consider it appropriate to end this summary and reflection with great ideas from Ludwig von Mises himself.

-“There is no means by which anyone can evade his personal responsibility.
+“Everyone carries a part of society on his shoulders; no one is relieved of his share of responsibility by others.
+And no one can find a safe way out for himself if society is sweeping towards destruction.
+Therefore everyone, in his own interests, must thrust himself vigorously into the intellectual battle.
+None can stand aside with unconcern; the interests of everyone hang on the result.
+Whether he chooses or not, every man is drawn into the great historical struggle, the decisive battle into which our epoch has plunged us” (p.
+65).“There is no means by which anyone can evade his personal responsibility.
 Whoever neglects to examine to the best of his abilities all the problems involved voluntarily surrenders his birthright to a self-appointed elite of supermen.
 In such vital matters blind reliance upon “experts” and uncritical acceptance of popular catchwords and prejudices is tantamount to the abandonment of self-determination and to yielding to other people’s domination.
 As conditions are today, nothing can be more important to every intelligent man than economics.
-His own fate and that of his progeny is at stake” (pp. 65-66).
+His own fate and that of his progeny is at stake” (pp. 65-66).“The flowering of human society depends on two factors: the intellectual power of outstanding men to conceive sound social and economic theories, and the ability of these or other men to make these ideologies palatable to the majority” (p.67).

 Source: Paul, Ron.
 (2008).
 Pillars of Prosperity: Free Markets, Honest Money, Private Property.
 Auburn, Alabama: Ludwig von Mises Institute.